 Physical therapy

-Exercise and physical therapy are some of the most effective ways to relieve lower back pain.
-Gentle exercises target the lower back, abdomen, and hips, reducing tension and pain in the spine.
-It is important to note that patients should not exercise on their own but should seek guidance from a professional.
+Exercise and physical therapy are among the most effective ways to relieve lumbar spine pain.
+Gentle exercises will target the lower back, abdomen and hips, thereby reducing tension and reducing spinal pain.
+One thing to note is that patients should not exercise on their own but need guidance from a professional.

 Medicine

-Certain pain relievers can help relieve the discomfort of low back pain.
+Certain pain relievers can help relieve the discomfort of lumbar spine pain.

 Medication is often the first treatment used to treat low back pain.
 There are different types of medications available depending on the severity and underlying cause of the pain.

-If the pain is mild to moderate, use over-the-counter pain relievers such as acetaminophen or nonsteroidal anti-inflammatory drugs such as ibuprofen and naproxen.
+If the pain is mild to moderate, over-the-counter pain relievers such as acetaminophen or nonsteroidal anti-inflammatory drugs such as ibuprofen and naproxen may be used.

 Muscle relaxants and antidepressants may also be prescribed to help control pain and improve mood.
 However, it is important that patients only use these medications as directed by their doctor, and that they are aware of potential side effects such as drowsiness and impaired coordination.